Helena Tynell Teak Bedside Lamps

-Other versions: Also made in amber glass.
+Other versions: These Helena Tynell teak bedside lamps were also made in amber glass.
 These bubble glass lamps were made as pendant lamp, chandelier with several pendants together, table lamp, wall lamp, floor lamp, ceiling lamp and flush mount.

 Similar lamps were also sold by IKEA and Brilliant Leuchten.

 Hellin Helena Tynell, born as Helena Turpeinen on December 10, 1918 in Äänekoski, Finland.
 She died January 18, 2016 in Tuusula, also in Finland.

 Helena Tynell graduated in 1943 from the Central School of Arts and Crafts (Taideteollisuuskeskuskoulu) in Helsinki.

 Between 1943-46 she worked with ceramics design in Arabia Oy.

 Parallel to this, and until 1953, she also worked with lighting at Taito Oy.
 Between 1946 and 1976, she was one of the most influential designers in the Riihimäki Lasi – Riihimaen Lasi Oy glass factory.

 Tynell also freelanced for companies as Flygsfors glassworks, Bega Leuchten and Glashütte Limburg both in Germany and Fostoria Glass in the United States.

 She was married to the famous designer Paavo Tynell (1890-1973).

 Often said that she designed these lamps together with Heinrich-Johannes Gantenbrink, but he and his family are the owners of the Glashütte Limburg company.